Manu National Park Tour

 Cock-of-the-Rock

 Here you will stop for lunch to admire the view.
-From here you descend further into the cloud forest where the tree canopy covered by mist gives life to numerous epiphytes, moss, luscious green ferns and the Kur-Kur (high land bamboo).
+As you descend further into the cloud forest where the tree canopy covered by mist gives life to numerous epiphytes, moss, luscious green ferns and the kur-Kur (high land bamboo).
 This area is a natural playground for a vast number of birds.
 You make your way to an observation post where, with a little luck, you will be able to watch the fascinating dance of Peru’s National bird, the Cock-of-the-Rock and hopefully spot the Woolly monkey.
+We will spend the night in our lodge in Chontachaka.

 Manu National Park